MaibornWolff/codecharta/gh-pages/_posts/how-to/2019-06-22-load_map_using_url.md

 # Available URL Parameters

-The web application allows the usage of two query parameters in the URL.
+The web application allows the usage of the following query parameters in the URL.

 -   The `file` parameter can be used multiple times.
 Each accepts a file location, which must be reachable through XHR.
 With multiple `file` parameters you can load more than one map (See examples below)
+-   The following parameters require the file parameter to be used as well.
+    -   The `area` parameter sets the area-metric
+    -   The `height` parameter sets the area-metric
+    -   The `color` parameter sets the area-metric
+    -   The `edge` parameter sets the area-metric
 -   The `mode` parameter can be used to set one of the three different modes: `Single`, `Delta` or `Multiple`.
     -   `Single` will only show the first imported files
     -   `Delta` will show the first two imported files